-From 1 January 2019, leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Scheme.
+Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Scheme.
 Each lease payment is allocated between the liability and finance cost.
 The finance cost is charged to profit or loss over the lease period so as to produce a constant periodic rate of interest, the annual escalation rate, on the remaining balance of the liability for each period.
 The right-of-use asset is depreciated over the lease term on a straight-line basis.

+Agreements where the counterparty retains control of the underlying asset are classified as leases.
+The Scheme leases various offices and office equipment.
 Offices consist mainly of head office buildings and branches.
-Rental contracts are typically made for fixed periods of three to seven years but may have extension options that exist.
+Rental contracts are typically made for fixed periods of three to five years but may have extension options that exist.
 Head office buildings are typically leased for longer periods than branches and are the main contributor to the carrying value of the right-of-use asset.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.